DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 Rinne was sulking from her seat at the back.

 "I cannot agree with this arrangement.
 Why this elf....
-I mean Reiren is sitting together with Kai and enjoying herself?"
+I mean Reiren, sitting together with Kai and enjoying herself?"

 "I'm supposed to guide thee, am I not?
 Human's maps have nothing on these woodlands after all."